microsoft/DeepSpeedExamples/autotuning/hf/gpt2/README.md

 ## Environment

 The training use fp16 and runs on 1 node with 16 Nvidia V100 GPUs.
-The autotuning uses the same hardware resource as the training. `max_train_batch_size` is not defined.
+The autotuning uses the same hardware resource as the training. `max_train_batch_size` is set to 512.
 The HF packages below are used.

 HF examples require installing the `transformers` package from source: